 The UGG Shaye could have certainly won an award for a great combination of style and functionality.
-They are fashionable, of an exceptional height, and also reasonably comfortable for all your rainy needs.
-While they were outperformed in weather protection, traction, and warmth, they are a high-quality competitor.
+They are fashionable, of decent height, and are also reasonably comfortable.
+While they were outperformed in weather protection, traction, and warmth, they are still a high-quality competitor.
 Made in the U.S., they are a classic UGG boot, complete with a sheepskin and lambswool insole and lining of the footbox.
-We were also very fond of the glossy color choices.
+We were also fond of the glossy color choices.

 UGG Shaye Review

 Compare prices at 2 resellers Pros: Elegant, sufficient weather protection, wide circumference

 The UGG Shaye is a classic block-color rain boot with a glossy finish.
 In traditional UGG fashion, the footbed and removable insole are lined with imported sheepskin and lambswool that has been artificially dyed and treated.
 The lining of the main shaft is textile, and both the upper and outsole are apparently made from PVC — a thermoplastic that is often lighter and more affordable than rubber.
 While PVC as a material is not as durable as rubber, it may be a case where rubber has been added to the PVC, although UGG does not specify on their website.
 Other sites, like Amazon, label the material as synthetic rubber.
 On the distal side of the shaft, there is a metal UGG emblem.
 Of simple, molded construction, there aren't any added features to these boots.